How do you program a pulse encoder in STEP 7 (TIA Portal)?

-- You do not need the IEC timer instructions.
+- No need for the IEC timer instructions.

 Notes on using clock markers

 A clock marker is a marker that changes its binary status periodically in the pulse-pause ratio of 1:1.
-Since the marker cycle runs asynchronously to the CPU cycle, in long cycles the status of the clock marker can change several times, which leads to distorted perception.
+Since the marker cycle runs asynchronously to the CPU cycle, the status of the clock marker can change several times in long cycles, which leads to distorted perception.